People & planet

 Don't forget to keep swiping your IKEA FAMILY card!

 House with No Steps have been supporting people with a disability to live a good life as valued members of their community.
-The kitchen will be used to teach the disabled valuable cooking skills and help them live a better everyday.
+The kitchen will be used to teach people with a disability valuable cooking and life skills.

 Our DC (distribution team) team has refreshed rooms within these centres, providing patients; undergoing lengthy treatments; with a more comfy experience.